sudoheader/Wargames/Bandit/BanditWriteup.md

 # Bandit Writeup on [overthewire.org](https://overthewire.org/wargames/bandit/)

-This writeup is similar to other writeups from around the web and the few resources that I did use are around the web.
+This writeup is similar to other writeups that can be found around the web.
+To name a few: YouTube playlists on Bandit OverTheWire from [John Hammond](https://www.youtube.com/playlist?list=PL1H1sBF1VAKUsYdQd94dO9MgSaY2p1AJ4), [HackerSploit](https://www.youtube.com/playlist?list=PLBf0hzazHTGOIn_vuuuCzRFVhYiDBnJID), and [USCGA](https://github.com/USCGA/writeups/tree/master/overthewire/bandit) writeups on GitHub, which to some extent are far more detailed.

 We will use `sshpass` to make things easier to login without having to enter the password everytime.

 ## Bandit Level 0